DC Warrant Lawyer

 DC Bench Warrants

-A Washington, DC bench warrant is issued by a judge for violation of court orders or missing court dates.
-A bench warrant means that you can be arrested and brought before a judge who will decide whether to continue your incarceration.
+A DC bench warrant is issued by a judge for violation of court orders or for missing court dates.
+A bench warrant means that someone can be arrested and brought before a judge who will then decide whether to continue their incarceration.
 DC bench warrants are typically issued for failure to comply with court orders, such as:

 - Missing a court date, or failure to appear

 - Failure to pay a traffic fine

 - Not complying with bail terms